monikachomiak/portfolio/README.md

 # Project Description

 This portfolio is intended to provide potential employers with more information about me.
 There are 4 sections total in this portfolio: First, an About Me section which details who I am.
 Second, a Projects section, which showcases my work throughout this bootcamp.
 Thirdly, a section that will link to my resume.
-Lastly, a section inclusing my contact information.
+Lastly, a section including my contact information.

 # Expected Behavior